had/easyfrenchtax/README.md

 - Currency conversion at acquisition/exercise/buying/selling dates
 - Weighted average price ("Prix moyen pondéré" or PMP in French tax lingo)
 - Outputs fields 3VG/3VH for form 2042C, and frame 5 (512-524) + fields 903/913 for form 2074

+# Known issues
+- There is currently a problem in computing taxes for single individuals.
+- The minimum fee deduction for salaries is not taken into account

 # Contact and contributions
 If you want to chat about this project, don't hesitate to shoot an email at hadrien.hamel@gmail.com.
 Contributions and bug reports are welcome!